eth-protocol-fellows/protocol-studies/docs/wiki/EL/JSON-RPC.md

 #### Engine

 [Engine API](https://hackmd.io/@danielrachi/engine_api) is different from aforementioned methods.
 Clients serve Engine API on a different and authenticated endpoint rather than normal http JSON RPC because it is not a user facing API.
-It's intented for connection between consensus and execution client, making it basically an internal node communication process.
+It's intended for connection between consensus and execution client, making it basically an internal node communication process.
-Inter-client communication exchanging information about conesnsus, forkchoice, validation of blocks, etc:
+Inter-client communication exchanging information about consensus, forkchoice, validation of blocks, etc:

 | **Method**                               |               **Params**               | **Description**                                                           |
 |------------------------------------------|:--------------------------------------:|---------------------------------------------------------------------------|